-We are pretty much sure that the reason why you are here is because you are wondering on how you can clear your name from debt review/debt counselling.
+We are pretty much sure that the reason why you are here is that you are wondering on how you can clear your name from debt review/debt counselling.

 Read below as we explain the steps that you can take in order for you to get your name cleared.